LaurenceA/agent/README.md

 ## TODOs:

+* Print diffs for file writes.
+* Keep line numbers out of summary.
+Store them separately, so that you can update them easily.
 * Reductions in context + context tool use:
   - Takes fully cached messages, including summaries.
   - Runs a special prompt asking for the context required for that query.